 The Court found that the adjudicator had accepted that he needed to take into account Cooper & Oxley’s set offs, and amounts it contended had already been paid, to the extent these matters had been raised by Cooper & Oxley.[14]
 The Court identified four examples of the adjudicator having expressly referred to set off rights[15] and stated that there was no jurisdictional error simply because the adjudicator did not refer specifically to cl 17.10 (right to set off) or cl 36.8 (termination for convenience) of the subcontract.[16]

-The Court further held that the adjudicator’s statement that “[Cooper & Oxley] does not have the right to make deductions for unfinished scope work in relation to this claim” did not mean that Cooper & Oxley was not entitled to claim set offs for ‘potential claims’ pursuant to clause 17.10.
-That statement was made in the context of the adjudicator’s decision that progress claim 10 was not a ‘final claim’, and that Cooper & Oxley’s method of assessing it as if it was a final claim was wrong.
-In any event:
+Cooper & Oxley argued that a statement made by the adjudicator, that “[Cooper & Oxley] does not have the right to make deductions for unfinished scope work in relation to this claim” was evidence that the adjudicator’s decision was wrong, because clause 17.10 entitled Cooper and Oxley to apply set offs for ‘potential’ claims.
+The court rejected this, noting the statement had been made in the context of the adjudicator’s decision that progress claim 10 was not a ‘final claim’, meaning Cooper & Oxley’s method of assessing it as if it was a final claim was wrong, and in any event:

 There was no failure by the adjudicator to perform his functions in respect of the matters raised by Ground 1 because he accepted that he was required to take into account, and he actually did take into account, the previous payments and set offs to the extent they were asserted by Cooper & Oxley, regardless of whether the contract was terminated.[18]